Canadian-Wildlife-Federation/abfishpass/README.md

 # Processing

-Data Processing takes part in three steps: load raw data, processes each watershed, compute summary statistics.
+Data Processing takes part in three steps: load raw data, process each watershed, and compute summary statistics.
+If raw data has already been loaded for a watershed, you can run the analysis portions only using src/run_analysis.py.

 ## 1 - Loading RAW Data